-RPGs, or Role-Playing Games, are a fantastic integration of story-telling, the material of tabletop games, elegant constraint and rule systems, improvisation, and collaboration.
-RPGs can also integrate myriad ways of knowing and disciplines by being set in different realities, historical moments, or genres, and, like other forms of play, storytelling, and simulation, RPGs offer creative access to deeply human themes and questions.
-Our task in this program will be to inquire into the nature of role-playing games as a means of accessing such questions: we'll make a study of the design of role playing games, the playing of games, and intellectual and emotional rewards of serious play in the broader academic context of gaining skills as writers, readers, and makers.
+Tabletop Roleplaying Games (TTRPGs) are a fantastic integration of story-telling,, elegant constraint and rule systems, improvisation, and collaboration.
+TTRPGs can also integrate myriad ways of knowing and disciplines by being set in different realities, historical moments, or genres.
+They allow us to create a world together, step into it, and make choices of consequence to the world.
+Like other forms of play, storytelling, and simulation, TTRPGs offer creative access to deeply human themes and questions.
+Our task in this program will be to inquire into the nature of roleplaying games as a means of accessing such questions: we'll make a study of the design of roleplaying games, the playing of games, and intellectual and emotional rewards of serious play in the broader academic context of gaining skills as writers, readers, and makers.

 Anticipated Credit Equivalencies: